What is PRK?

 How long does it take to recover from PRK?

-Though recovery times can vary from patient to patient, most individuals will notice clearer vision within a couple of days after treatment.
+Though recovery times can vary from patient to patient at our Nashville, TN office, most individuals will notice clearer vision within a couple of days after treatment.
 However, full recovery can take up to one month.
 You will need to attend follow-up appointments so that our team can evaluate your recovery process.

 Dependable Vision Correction

-Because it was the earliest approach to laser refractive surgery, PRK has been allowing men and women to attain their sharpest vision for almost 25 years.
+As the earliest approach to laser refractive surgery, PRK has been allowing individuals to attain their sharpest vision for almost 25 years.
 For individuals who have been disappointed that they weren't proper candidates for LASIK, PRK may be your ideal solution.
 At Wang Vision Institute, our experienced and highly trained team of ophthalmologists has proudly provided clear eyesight to numerous Nashville, TN patients.
 Contact us to schedule a consultation so we can determine if PRK is the most effective option for you.

 20 Years of Wang Vision Institute